solidjs-community/eslint-plugin-solid/README.md

 ];
 ```

+These configurations do not configure global variables in ESLint.
+You can do this yourself manually or with a package like [globals](https://www.npmjs.com/package/globals) by creating a configuration with a `languageOptions.globals` object.
+We recommend setting up global variables for Browser APIs as well as at least ES2015.

 Note for VSCode Extension: Enable the "Use Flat Config" setting for your workspace to enable Flat Config support.

 ## Rules